tasmota/docs/docs/DeepSleep.md

 DeepSleep support for up to 10 years (i.e., 86,400 seconds = 1 day) (e.g., if used with KNX) ([`DeepSleepTime`](Commands#deepsleeptime)).

-The ESP8266 has a limitation of a maximum of ~71 minutes DeepSleep.
-To overcome the limitation, a short wake-up is performed - the device will wake up every hour for <0.3 seconds until the DeepSleep time is reached.
-The remaining DeepSleep time is decremented, and the device is then put back in DeepSleep again.
-The remaining time is stored in RTC memory.
-As long as the device is powered (e.g., via the battery), this should work fine.
-Flash memory is not used because of how often this has to occur (every hour) and the time it takes for the flash to be ready takes much longer than the total time to write to the RTC.

 `DeepSleepTime` sets the time the device remains in DeepSleep before it returns to full operating mode.
 Once the command is issued, the DeepSleep cycle commences.
 During DeepSleep, the device is effectively **off** and, as such, it is not possible to modify DeepSleepTime without exiting DeepSleep.

 !!! example